Optimistic, Signature-Free Reliable Broadcast and Its Applications: Related Work

 To the best of our knowledge, the state-of-the-art setup-free ACSS protocol is still the protocol of Cachin et al.~\cite{cachin2002asynchronous}, which has $O(\kappa n^3)$ communication and 3-step good-case latency.
 We improve upon this by achieving $O(\kappa n^2 \log n)$ communication and 2-step optimistic latency. }

-\ignore{ \paragraph{Asynchronous verifiable information dispersal.} We compare existing AVID protocols for an input of $L$ bits.
+\ignore{ \mypara{Asynchronous verifiable information dispersal.} We compare existing AVID protocols for an input of $L$ bits.
 The AVID protocol of Cachin et al.~\cite{cachin2005asynchronous} incurs a client dispersal cost of $O(L + \k n \log n)$, a server-side dispersal cost of $O(nL + \k n^2 \log n)$, and a total storage cost of $O(L + \k n \log n)$, with a good-case latency of 3 steps.
 DispersedLedger~\cite{yang2022dispersedledger} improves the server-side cost to $O(L + \kappa n^2 \log n)$ by allowing dispersal to complete even with inconsistent inputs, which may result in the client outputting $\bot$ during retrieval—offering slightly weaker availability guarantees.
-In the same weak availability setting, Alhaddad et al.~\cite{alhaddad2022asynchronous} propose an AVID protocol with a lower client cost of $O(L + \kappa n)$, server-side cost of $O(L + \kappa n^2)$, and total storage of $O(L + \kappa n)$, but with a 5-step good-case latency.
-We refer readers to Alhaddad et al.~\cite{alhaddad2022asynchronous} for a comprehensive comparison of AVID protocols.
+In the same weak availability setting, Alhaddad et al.~\cite{alhaddad2022asynchronous,Alhaddad_2022} propose an AVID protocol with a lower client cost of $O(L + \kappa n)$, server-side cost of $O(L + \kappa n^2)$, and total storage of $O(L + \kappa n)$, but with a 5-step good-case latency.
+We refer readers to Alhaddad et al.~\cite{alhaddad2022asynchronous,Alhaddad_2022} for a comprehensive comparison of AVID protocols.
 Compared to these works, our optimistic AVID protocol can match the dispersal and storage efficiency of Cachin et al.~\cite{cachin2005asynchronous} and DispersedLedger~\cite{yang2022dispersedledger}, while offering a 2-step optimistic good-case latency. }

-\paragraph{Signature-free DAG-based BFT.} To the best of our knowledge, Bullshark~\cite{spiegelman2022bullshark} is the first DAG-based BFT protocol in the partially synchronous and signature-free setting when instantiated with signature-free RBC protocols~\cite{bracha1987asynchronous, cachin2005asynchronous}.
-Bullshark designates leaders every two rounds and commits a leader vertex with a latency of 2 RBCs.
+\mypara{Signature-free DAG-based BFT.} To the best of our knowledge, Bullshark's partially synchronous version~\cite{spiegelman2022bullsharkpartially} is the first DAG-based BFT protocol in the partially synchronous and signature-free setting when instantiated with signature-free RBC protocols~\cite{bracha1987asynchronous, cachin2005asynchronous}.
+Bullshark~\cite{spiegelman2022bullshark} designates leaders every two rounds and commits a leader vertex with a latency of 2 RBCs.
 However, non-leader vertices that share the same round as the previous leader require an additional 2 RBCs to commit, totaling a latency of 4 RBCs.